krzychb/ulp-loop/README.md

 	1. Red / GPIO25 - is set high when the main program is active, low when in sleep
 	2. Yellow / GPIO26 - toggled on each wakeup of the main program
+	3. Violet / GPIO4 - is set high when ULP program is active, low when in sleep
-	3. Violet / GPIO27 - toggled on each wakeup of ULP
+	3. Green / GPIO27 - toggled on each wakeup of ULP

 RTC IO output signals are retained as expected during hibernation mode.